cdapio/cdap/cdap-docs/faqs/source/cdap-pipelines.rst

     :backlinks: none

-Do I need to be a developer to use CDAP pipelines?
+Do I need to be a developer to use CDAP Pipelines?
 --------------------------------------------------
 It depends; if you are building data pipelines using the available plugins, then no. But if you want to implement a custom plugin, then you need to have knowledge of Java and the relevant CDAP APIs.

-Are CDAP pipelines available in CDAP standalone mode?
+Are CDAP pipelines available in Standalone CDAP mode?
 -----------------------------------------------------
-It's available as part of CDAP Standalone, and is included in the CDAP SDK.
+It's part of Standalone CDAP, included in the CDAP SDK.

 On which public clouds does CDAP work?
 --------------------------------------
 Customers have CDAP running in AWS and GCE, with support for running on Azure forthcoming.

-Do CDAP pipelines integrate with Apache Sentry for authorization?
+Do CDAP Pipelines integrate with Apache Sentry for authorization?
 -----------------------------------------------------------------
 CDAP pipelines are built using CDAP.
 The current stable version of CDAP is not yet integrated with Sentry for authorization.
 Active work is being done on integrating CDAP with Apache Sentry.
 More information about the design can be found here.
-The first phase of Sentry integration is available in CDAP 3.4.
+The first phase of Sentry integration is available as of CDAP 3.4.
 This initial phase includes integration of authorization for runtime components.
-CDAP 3.5 will include authorization for Datasets.
+CDAP 3.5 adds authorization for Datasets.

 If I have a question about a data pipeline I am building, how can I get help?
 -----------------------------------------------------------------------------